Build Intelligent Applications using ChatGPT & Azure Cosmos DB

 First, tokens are consumed in both the request and the response.
 If you use 4096 tokens sending a complete history in the request, you won’t get anything back in the response because your tokens were all consumed processing the text you sent in the request.

-Second, setting the token limit aside, sending large payloads of text on every request is just not something you really want to do.
+Newer models such as GPT 4.0 have much greater capacity so can potentially handle huge payloads of text for completion generation.
+However, setting the token limit aside, ensuring efficient token usage is a smart strategy.
+Also sending large payloads of text on every request is just not something you really want to do.
 It’s expensive on the client, consumes lots of bandwidth, and increases overall latency.

 How We Implemented Memory